ChaoLi977/DeepMitosis/README.md

 Our segmentation model is based on a FCN model derived from VGG-16.

-The deep verificaiton model is based on ResNet-50 architecture.
+The deep verification model is based on ResNet-50 architecture.

 ### Requirements: hardware